Mie-Protocol/mie-smart-contracts/projects/profile-nft-gamification/docs/BunnyMintingStation.md

 # BunnyMintingStation

-This document explains how the `BunnyMintingStation` contract works. `BunnyMintingStation` is the owner of `PancakeBunnies` and can grant minter roles to other contracts who can mint new collectibles.
+This document explains how the `BunnyMintingStation` contract works. `BunnyMintingStation` is the owner of `MieBunnies` and can grant minter roles to other contracts who can mint new collectibles.

 `BunnyMintingStation` inherits from [`AccessControl`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/AccessControl.sol).
 Hence, it also inherits from [`Context`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Context.sol).